-Celebrating HOYS supreme ponies of the year: 2003-2017 - Horse & Hound
+Celebrating HOYS supreme ponies of the year: 2003-2018 - Horse & Hound

 To celebrate the careers of the top ponies in the show ring since HOYS introduced the supreme pony of the year title in 2003, we look back through the H&H picture archives at HOYS supreme ponies of the year, including this year’s winner

-Congratulations to Olivia Brightmore, who won the 2017 supreme pony of the year title at Horse of the Year Show (HOYS) with Thistledown Van-Der-Vaart, who is owned by Lucy Richardson and was led by Sian Linney.
+Congratulations to Charlotte Read’s Carmens Novello, a part-bred Arab ridden by his producer Lucy Glover, who won the 2018 supreme pony of the year title at Horse of the Year Show (HOYS).

 About HOYS supreme pony of the year